ZainUFarhat/ml-scratch-kNN/README.md

 # **ml-scratch-kNN**
-k Nearest Neighbor Algorithm
+k Nearest Neighbors Algorithm

 ## **Description**
-The following is my from scratch implementation of the k Nearest Neighbor algorithm.
+The following is my from scratch implementation of the k Nearest Neighbors algorithm.

 ### **Dataset**